ptmorris1/NtfyPwsh/README.md

 ## 🛠 Requirements

-* PowerShell 7 or higher
+* 🔹PowerShell 7 or higher
-* Access to the internet or your self-hosted Ntfy server
+* 🔹Access to the internet or your self-hosted Ntfy server*
+* 🔹Windows (Linux works for sure but not fully tested yet for everything.)

 ---